 Have your attempts at therapy and self-development fallen short of the mark?
 Core development is a creative approach that offers an alternative that often works when other forms of therapy haven’t been as effective as hoped.

-A learning process rather than a clinical treatment, core development has evolved from my extensive counselling and psychotherapy practice and personal experience over a 40-year career, and can be used on its own, or as an adjunct to other therapy modalities.
+A learning process rather than a clinical treatment, core development has evolved from my extensive counselling and somatic psychotherapy practice and personal experience over a 40-year career, and can be used on its own, or as an adjunct to other therapy modalities.